r00t4M0NK/BFHBP_pbc/README.md

 - Step 1.
 In WSL2, create your work directory.
 As mkdir -p /home/<your_user>/comet (with correct rights, correct user, up to you)
 - Step 2.
 Follow instructions inside Dockerfile.
 Chapter "DOWNLOAD DIRECTLY" is an easy-way to set up fast your environment: Build, Clean, Run.
 - Step 3.
-Check the COntainer which is up.
+Check the Container which is up.
 - Step 4.
 To add the CyberSecurity Layer (CSL), refer to /tools/bin/cyberhacktoolsinstall.sh (here in GitHub) in chapter "For Downloading parts" with 10 steps.
 - Step 5.
 Enjoy.